 Charles is bolder about appearing in front of the living, especially in the manager’s office.

-Jestina Boughton began to see out of the corner of her eye her grandfather Charles, dressed in a suit walking past her, or in a reflection of a picture frame or glass.
+Jestina Boughton began to see out of the corner of her eye her grandfather Charles, dressed in a suit walking past her, or in the reflections of picture frames or glass.

 Workers have seen Charles walking through walls and arguing with Jestina’s father George, over money matters.

-Some have heard women’s disembodied voices engaged in conversation in the dining room when it is empty, at various times throughout the day, and at night.
+Some have heard women’s disembodied voices engaged in conversation in the dining room when it is empty, at various times of the day and night.